 Resolution in brief: Tells the UN’s “Special Committee” on this issue to continue to investigate Israeli policies and practices in the Occupied Palestinian Territory.

 From 2000 to 2003 Canada abstained on this resolution, under Prime Minister Jean Chrétien and the transition to Paul Martin (both Liberal).
-From 2004 to 2019, Canada voted "No" on the resolution, starting with Paul Martin and continued by Stephen Harper (Conservative) and Justin Trudeau (Liberal).
+From 2004 to the present, Canada voted "No" on the resolution, starting with Paul Martin and continued by Stephen Harper (Conservative) and Justin Trudeau (Liberal).

 Resolution adopted by the General Assembly on 13 December 2019 [on the report of the Special Political and Decolonization Committee